 The UP!
-Program, sponsored by EOPS and Financial Aid, is designed to assist students who have been in foster care or guardianships.
-In addition to EOPS and/or CARE services, students are eligible for counseling case management, personalized financial aid assistance, resource referrals, mentoring, life skills workshops, and cohort building events and orientations.
+Program, sponsored by EOPS and Financial Aid, is designed to assist students who have been in foster care or guardianships, as well as students who are homeless.
+Students may receive EOPS and/or CARE services as well as counseling case management, personalized financial aid assistance, resource referrals, mentoring, life skills workshops, and cohort building events and orientations.

-The EOPS office is located in the Student Services One-Stop Center, Bldg A300.
-You may contact us at (619) 660-4204 or visit our website at www. cuyamaca.edu/eops.
+The program is located within the EOPS office in the Student Services One-Stop Center, Bldg A300.
+You may contact us at (619) 660-4204 or visit our website at www.cuyamaca.edu/ eops/cte-up-program.asp